Why Google Trends is one of the best product research & eCommerce tools

 While the focus of this guide is on Google Trends, we’ll reference Glimpse where relevant to highlight additional insights.

-To determine which is the ripest opportunity, we’ll use the Compare feature to overlay search trajectories and compare relative volumes.
-Among these options, loafers win with the highest volume and growth, making them a strong candidate for our catalog.
+To determine which is the ripest opportunity, use the Compare feature to overlay search trajectories and compare relative volumes.
+Among these options, loafers win with the highest volume and growth, making them a strong candidate for a catalog.

 Try it yourself: Apply the trend criteria to your list of subcategories to find the most promising option, then repeat the process with products.
 Lastly, compare the top products to each other to find the ripest opportunity.